mag4no10/arch-linux-guide/README.md

 ```
 # ip link
 ```
-Normally, enp0sX is the wired interface and wlanX or wlp3sX is the wireless interface.
+Normally, enp0sX is the wired interface and wlanX or wlp3sX are the wireless interfaces.
-Wired connections should be enable just by plugging in the RJ45 cable.
+Wired connections should be enabled just by plugging in the RJ45 cable.
-For wireless connections, iwctl command should be used.
+For wireless connections, iwctl command should be used. \
 (I will be using wlan0 for convenience, use your own interface name)

 First start the iwc daemon: